 Treaties and Memoranda of Understanding

 Cooperation between India and Australia spans a range of areas.
-Notable areas of cooperation include Treaties and Memoranda of Understanding (MoUs) on Air Services; Civil Space Science, Technology and Education; Combating International Terrorism; Customs; Defence Cooperation; Extradition and Mutual Legal Assistance in Criminal Matters; Intellectual Property; Skills Training Cooperation; Student Mobility and Welfare; Water Resource Management; and Wool and Woollen Products.
+Notable areas of cooperation include Treaties and Memoranda of Understanding (MoUs) on Air Services; Civil Space Science, Technology and Education; Combating International Terrorism; Customs; Defence Cooperation; Extradition and Mutual Legal Assistance in Criminal Matters; Intellectual Property; Nuclear Cooperation; Skills Training Cooperation; Student Mobility and Welfare; Water Resource Management; and Wool and Woollen Products.

 Energy and minerals

 A central element of India's foreign affairs agenda is driven by its energy security agenda, which relates to the need to secure energy supplies to meet rapidly growing industrial and consumer demand.
 Australia is well positioned to partner with India in this regard, through exports of minerals and fuels, energy investment opportunities in Australia and collaboration on areas of joint interest, such as new mining technologies.
 The Joint Working Group on Energy and Minerals was established in 1999.
 Regular meetings have generated several initiatives designed to deepen the bilateral energy and resources relationship.

 During the visit of then Minister for Resources, Energy and Tourism Martin Ferguson in November 2008, five Action Plans were signed with the Indian ministries of Coal, Mines, New and Renewable Energy, Petroleum and Natural Gas, and Power.
 The Action Plans underpin our bilateral engagement and technical cooperation on minerals and energy, including trade and investment facilitation.
 They were updated in May 2011, when Australia and India also launched an annual Ministerial-level Australia-India Energy Security Dialogue.
 This dialogue was held in Brisbane on 31 March 2014.The Australian Government is putting in place arrangements that would enable the export of uranium to India.
-During Prime Minister Abbott’s visit to India in September 2014, Australia and India announced that negotiations on a bilateral Civil Nuclear Cooperation Agreement would commence.
-This is a pre-requisite for sales of uranium from Australia to any other country.
+During Prime Minister Abbott’s visit to India in September 2014, Australia and India signed a civil Nuclear Cooperation agreement.